faiyaz92/AssetTracking/BRD_and_TechDoc_V2.md

 #### FR-003: Asset-Room Linking
 - Assets can be assigned to rooms via room detail screens.
-- Users can scan barcodes to assign assets to rooms (updates current location).
+- Users can scan barcodes or RFID tags to assign assets to rooms (updates current location).
 - Assets can be detached from rooms.
 - Base location remains unchanged; current location tracks latest assignment.
 - Assignment includes optional condition tracking for asset state.